Now Reading

 Reading & Writing

 1. Graded Readers // McGraw-Hill puts out a great series of easy readers.
+I also really like the books published by Olly Richards.
 For those of you unfamiliar with the term “graded reader”, read this.

 2. Native Language Books // What better way to improve your French reading comprehension than by reading classic French texts like Le Petit Prince or L’Etranger?
 The same can be said for any great literature in any language.

-3. Use LingQ // LingQ is honestly my favourite app for language learning right now because it combines one of my favorite things (reading) with vocabulary study.
-You can use the content they already have available or you can important your own reading material.
+3. Use LingQ // LingQ is honestly my favorite app for language learning right now because it combines one of my favorite things (reading) with vocabulary study.
+You can use the content they already have available or you can import your own reading material.

 4. If your language has a different writing system, learn it.